A Theory of Ecosystem Change

 Prerequisite 3: A viable alternative architecture with demonstrated proof of concept

 Coalitions cannot transition to nothing.
-The alternative to the current equilibrium must be specified, and it must be demonstrated to be viable not in theory, but in at least one operating example that makes the alternative legible to potential participants.
+The alternative to the current equilibrium must be specified, and it must be demonstrated to be viable - not in theory, but in at least one operating example that makes the alternative legible to potential participants.
+In Geels' framework, this is the niche alternative that has developed in protected space and is mature enough to scale when landscape pressure on the dominant regime creates the opportunity.

 The FCDO RISA Fund-funded EADC programme matters here, though not only in the way it is usually presented.
-The EADC is typically framed as a data programme.
-It is also a proof of concept for what a different kind of ecosystem infrastructure looks like: collaborative, evidence-based, institutionally anchored in research and government relationships rather than in short-cycle programme delivery, and explicitly designed to build the capability currently missing rather than provide the services funders currently fund.
+The substantive treatment of the EADC's role in establishing African knowledge-commons infrastructure sits in Data, Insights and Knowledge.
+The implication for systems-change theory specifically is that the EADC is also a proof of concept for what a different kind of ecosystem infrastructure looks like: collaborative, evidence-based, institutionally anchored in research and government relationships rather than in short-cycle programme delivery, and explicitly designed to build the capability currently missing rather than provide the services funders currently fund.
 The EADC evidence base and the three open data platforms, produced over four years, constitute a working model - not a blueprint to be copied, but a demonstration that this kind of infrastructure is buildable and sustainable.

 The African Scaleup Lab is the assembled alternative architecture.
+The substantive treatment of why public capital institutions adopting the form of private capital lose the function only public capital can perform - anchored in Mazzucato's Entrepreneurial State framework - sits in Institutional Actors.
+The Lab is the African-anchored institutional architecture that holds the mission-driven function.
 The four Systemic Growth Metrics serve as its measurement framework, operating at the level of international standard-setting rather than national programme delivery.
 The Lab's ten-year mandate with a built-in sunset is the institutional expression of the stewardship logic this section identifies: building capability that outlasts the institution that built it, rather than perpetuating the institution at the expense of the capability.

+The structural risk the Lab proposition must address is named in the substantive treatment of isomorphic mimicry that anchors the multilateral-role-collapse argument in Institutional Actors, drawing on Andrews-Pritchett-Woolcock's Building State Capability.
+The Lab will fail if it adopts the form of an effective systems-change institution without acquiring the function.
+The form-replication risk is structurally serious: most donor-funded institutional initiatives in this space have produced exactly that failure mode.
 The proof of concept is partial.
 The EADC demonstrated that applied research on high-growth ventures is possible and useful.
-The Lab must demonstrate that an endowment-backed, independently governed, African-anchored institution can produce the longitudinal accountability data and financing innovation that the ecosystem also needs.
+The Lab must demonstrate that an endowment-backed, independently governed, African-anchored institution can produce the longitudinal accountability data and financing innovation that the ecosystem also needs, while resisting the institutional incentives that pull every institution in this space toward form-without-function.
 That demonstration is the work of the first three years.

 Prerequisite 4: Structural measurement systems that make the status quo legible and contestable

 The current ecosystem equilibrium is partly maintained by the absence of measurement systems capable of making its costs visible.
 Programmes are measured against their own output metrics - participants trained, events held, connections made - not against the scaling outcomes they purport to produce.
+In Meadows' systems-thinking framework, this is the information-flows leverage point: a system cannot change what it cannot see itself producing.
 In the absence of independent measurement against scaling outcomes, it is impossible to demonstrate, rigorously and publicly, that the current configuration is failing.

 The Series A conversion rate becomes, with this framework, an accountability metric.
 The gender funding share becomes a system indictment when measured consistently over time, not an anomaly to be explained away.
 The measurement agenda is not technical.
 It is political.
 The resistance to independent, outcome-oriented measurement of ecosystem support programmes is not primarily a data problem.
 It is an incentive problem.